WisdomShell/codeshell-vscode/README_EN.md

 In the VSCode sidebar, open the plugin's Q&A interface.
 Select a portion of code in the editor, right-click to access the CodeShell menu, and choose the corresponding function.
 The plugin will provide relevant responses in the Q&A interface.

-Within the Q&A interface's code block, you can click the copy button to copy the code block or use the insert button to insert the code block's content at the editor's cursor location.

 ![代码辅助截图](https://resource.zsmarter.cn/appdata/codeshell-vscode/screenshots/docs_assistants.png)

 ### 3. Code Q&A